 - One poetry course at any level, either in literary study or creative writing (P)

 - Two early literatures in English courses (E)

 - Two diaspora/crossroads courses that explore the literatures of underrepresented groups, or courses that address alternative literatures in ethnic American, diasporic works, world literatures, or postcolonial literatures; these courses might set these literatures in dialogue with works across the curriculum (D)

 - Two comparative literatures and media courses that cross national boundaries, cross historical periods, or intermix media forms (C)

 See course descriptions for P, E, D, and C designations.
-Please note that one course taken in the Colby English Department may fulfill up to two distribution requirements.
+Please note that one course taken in the Colby English Department may fulfill no more than two distribution requirements.

 Majors from the Class of 2019 may elect to fulfill the prior requirements for the English and English/creative writing majors described in earlier catalogues.

 The point scale for retention of the major applies to all English courses that may be used to fulfill major requirements.
 No requirement for the major may be taken satisfactory/unsatisfactory.